ten-protocol/go-ten/design/Geth_type_conventions.md

 # Code Conventions Proposal - Geth Type Renames

-This proposal seeks to establish a standard on how the enclave codebase should use the standard `geth` types like `types.Transaction`, `types.Block` and the likes.
+This proposal seeks to establish a standard on how the codebase should use the standard `geth` types like `types.Transaction`, `types.Block` and the likes.
+Currently the code base sparsely uses alias types like the ones defined in `common/types.go`.

+An example of such aliasing from the current code base is `type L2Tx types.Transaction`.
-Currently the code base sparsely uses renamed types like the ones defined in `common/types.go`.
-The suggestion of this proposal is that such type renames should be the standard and not the exception.
+The suggestion of this proposal is that such type aliases should be the standard and not the exception.

 ## Example and thought process behind the suggestion